-System Prices Analysis Report
+System Prices Analysis Report: Reporting on February 2021

 This report provides data and analysis specific to System Prices and the Balancing Mechanism.
 It demonstrates the data used to derive the prices.
 The data is a combination of II and SF Settlement Runs.

 This report covers the month of February.
 Where available, data uses the latest Settlement Run (in most cases ‘II’ or ‘SF’).
 In this report, we distinguish between a ‘long’ and a ‘short’ market when analysing System Prices, because the price calculation differs between the two scenarios.

 When the market is long, System Prices are based predominantly on the System Operator’s ‘sell’ actions such as accepted Bids.
 When the market is short, System Prices are based predominantly on the System Operator’s ‘buy’ actions.

 This table gives a summary of System Prices for February, with values shown in £/MWh.

 This graph shows the distribution of System Prices across Settlement Periods in February 2021 when the market was long and short.
 80% of System Prices were between £10.10/MWh and £78.00/MWh regardless of system length.
 When the system was long, 80% of prices were between £7.00/MWh and £45.33/MWh.
 When the system was short, 80% of prices were between £63.00/MWh and £88.95/MWh.